All-electrical scheme for valley polarization in graphene

+{\it Introduction.--} Graphene, a two-dimensional material composed of carbon atoms on a honeycomb lattice, has attracted significant attention due to its unusual band structure and associated quantum phenomena such as Klein tunneling~\cite{Castro08}.
+Its valence and conduction bands meet at the Dirac points with linear dispersion.
+These Dirac points, located at inequivalent momenta labeled \( K \) and \( K' \), define graphene’s two valleys—an internal quantum degree of freedom that can be selectively manipulated.
+This forms the basis of valleytronics, which exploits valley polarization (an imbalance in populations at \( K \) and \( K' \)) as an information carrier~\cite{Schaibley16}.
+The valley degree of freedom offers new possibilities for applications in electronics, quantum computing~\cite{AlonsoCalafell19}, optoelectronics~\cite{WANG19}, and energy-efficient devices.

-Various methods have been proposed to achieve valley polarization in graphene.
-Strain and symmetry-breaking potentials have been shown to induce valley polarization in graphene quantum dots \cite{Li20}.
-A valley-polarized current has been proposed using gate voltage in a graphene n-p-n transistor \cite{Garcia-Pomar08}.
-Superconductors have been explored for detecting valley polarization \cite{Akhmerov07}.
-In biased bilayer graphene, a band gap is introduced, and circularly polarized light of the right frequency can generate valley polarization \cite{Friedlan13}.
-Additionally, terahertz electromagnetic radiation has been demonstrated to filter electrons based on their valley index, leading to valley polarization \cite{Abergel09,Sharma25}.
-Interaction of light with graphene lattice in a variety of ways is known to result in valley polarization~\cite{Mrudul21,Rana23,Mrudul2021}.
+Several approaches to achieving valley polarization in graphene have been proposed.
+Strain and symmetry-breaking potentials in graphene quantum dots can generate valley polarization~\cite{Li20}, as can gate-controlled \( n \)--\( p \)--\( n \) transistors~\cite{Garcia-Pomar08} and graphene-superconductor junctions~\cite{Akhmerov07}.
+In biased bilayer graphene, a band gap allows circularly polarized light to produce valley polarization~\cite{Friedlan13}.
+Terahertz radiation~\cite{Abergel09,Sharma25} and other light-matter interactions~\cite{Mrudul21,Rana23,Mrudul2021} have also been shown to filter electrons by valley.